AdobeDocs/experience-manager-65.pt-BR/help/sites-authoring/workflows-participating.md

    ![screen-shot_2019-03-05at120744](assets/screen-shot_2019-03-05at120744.png)

-1. Clique/toque no banner do alerta para mostrar as ações disponíveis.
+1. Clique no banner de alerta para mostrar as ações disponíveis.
 Selecionar **Avançar**:

    ![screen-shot_2019-03-05at120453-1](assets/screen-shot_2019-03-05at120453-1.png)